SaltyCoco/fast-api-dev-v1/README.md

 kill -9 <PID of app>
 ```
 ## Get Auto Complete for Jinja2 Templates
-1. Left click on tmeplate direcotry
+1. Left click on template directory
 2. Go to "Mark Directory As" and select template
 3. It will likely ask you what language you want, select yes.
 4. The pycharm options will pop up, go to "languages & frameworks"